General Purchasing Policies

 Yes.
 If a contractor is dishonest, breaches a contract or fails to meet the ethical standards of City Policy, the contractor may be suspended for one year or debarred indefinitely.

 If a solicitation takes place by Invitation for Bid and the bids are to be opened in public, a summary of the submissions can usually be obtained by telephoning (817) 685-1447.
-Bycontacting the assigned buyer, after such bids have been tabulated and analyzed by the Purchasing Division.
+By contacting the assigned buyer, after such bids have been tabulated and analyzed by the Purchasing Division.
 If the number of prices makes it impractical to read them over the telephone, a copy of the bid tabulation will be made available upon request.
 Preparation of bid tabulation may require up to two days for completion.
-Bid Invitations, Request for Quotes and construction contact information will be posted on the following site:
+Bid Invitations, Request for Quotes and construction contact information will be posted online

 Tabulations will be posted on the city's website when available.